etwk/blog/content/lists/books.md

 - [ ] The Uninhabitable Earth: Life After Warming
 - [ ] Pass it On: Five Stories That Can Change the World #must
 - [ ] Radical Love: From Separation to Connection with the Earth, Each Other, and Ourselves (Satish Kumar)
-- [ ] World as Lover, World as Self: Courage for Global Justice and Planetary Renewal
+- [ ] World as Lover, World as Self: Courage for Global Justice and Planetary Renewal (Joanna Macy)
 - [ ] The Three Ages of Water: Prehistoric Past, Imperiled Present, and a Hope for the Future #must
 - [ ] Fire Weather: A True Story from a Hotter World #must
 - [ ] Amphibious Soul: Finding the wild in a tame world #must